symfony/symfony-docs/cookbook/logging/monolog.rst

 ================================

 Monolog_ is a logging library for PHP 5.3 used by Symfony2.
-It is inspired from the Python LogBook library.
+It is inspired by the Python LogBook library.

 Usage
 -----